zbalkan/osq-ext-bin/README.md

 The detailed schema for these [tables](https://github.com/eclecticiq/osq-ext-bin/tree/master/tables-schema). is available

-# Search for files on endpoints via Disk index (v4.0.0.0 onwards)
+# Search for files on endpoints by using disk indexing (v4.0.0.0 onwards)

 You can search for specific files on endpoints.
 This feature is available on all supported Windows operating systems.
 Before you can search for a file on endpoints, you must enable search capabilities by setting the custom_plgx_DiskIndexingEnabled